Fraudulent Misappropriation of Funds (NSW)

-Where the value of the property charged exceeds $5000, this matter is a Table 1 offence which means that either the DPP or an accused can elect to have the matter dealt with in the District Court.
+Where the value of the property charged exceeds $5000, the DPP or the accused can elect to have the matter dealt with in the District Court.
 If no election is made it will be dealt with in the Local Court.

-Where the value of the property charged does not exceed $5000, this matter is a Table 2 offence which means that the DPP can elect to have the matter dealt with in the District Court.
+Where the value of the property charged does not exceed $5000, the DPP can elect to have the matter dealt with in the District Court.
 If no election is made it will be dealt with in the Local Court.

-In order for the police to prove their case at Court, they must prove each of the following matters beyond a reasonable doubt.
+In court, for the police to prove fraudulent misappropriation of funds, they must prove each of the following matters beyond a reasonable doubt:

-- The accused collected or received the money or valuable security charged in the indictment.
+- that the accused collected or received the money or valuable security charged in the indictment;

-- It was upon terms that he or she should deliver, account for, or pay to some person named, the whole or some part of such money or valuable security, or the proceeds thereof after any authorised deductions or payments had been made.
+- that they did so upon terms that they should deliver, account for, or pay to some person named the whole or some part of such money or valuable security, or the proceeds thereof after any authorised deductions or payments had been made;

-- The accused fraudulently misappropriated the money or failed to account for it in violation of the terms upon which he collected or received it.
+- that the accused fraudulently misappropriated the money or failed to account for it in violation of the terms upon which he collected or received it.